Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-cheap-glitch/walkthrough.md

     }
 }
 ```
+&nbsp;

-based on the code, it will make the `Capitol::isRicher()` true if the our balance is greater the owner itself and it's not greater than `10_000_000_000_000 ether`, because it's ether so add another 18 zero.
+based on the code, it will make the *Capitol::isRicher()* true if the our balance is greater the owner itself and it's not greater than *10_000_000_000_000 ether*, because it's ether so add another 18 zero.
 Now let's see the whole code to see where we can make this possible
 &nbsp;
 ```solidity
 // SPDX-License-Identifier: MIT